printvis/PrintVis.CloudUpgrade/README.md

 We have also created a wizard to help in this process and make sure you don't forget anything.

 ## Optional Steps

+As part of the upgrade there are two optional steps that we guide you with.

+The first step is to create the Per Tenant Extension that contains the customizations that you have done in the current system.
+We advise to use the free of use converter of ForNAV.
+We have added an example of how to use this in combination with PrintVis and define a to-do list for managing your migration.

+A second step might be to run Business Central On Premises or in a private cloud.
+If this is required by one of your customers we still recommend following step 1 and step 2.
+At the end of step 2 you can download the .pacpak file from the Admin Portal and mount this on a multi tenant environment.